She's a

 I dig both over, in the garden

-grow vegetables and plants
+vegetables and plants

 eat the products